hyperledger-solang/solang/docs/language/builtins.rst

 +++++++++++++++++++++++++++++

 ABI encodes the function call to the function which should be specified as ``ContractName.FunctionName``.
 The arguments are cast and checked against the function specified as the first argument.
+The arguments must be in a tuple, e.g.
+``(a, b, c)``.
+If there is a single argument no tuple is required.

 .. include:: ../examples/abi_encode_call.sol
   :code: solidity